prabhatthakur672/AppleStore/README.md

 Bootstrap: Used for responsive design elements.

-itHub Pages: Hosting platform for the live website.
+GitHub Pages: Hosting platform for the live website.

 Setup-
 To run the website locally: